ssmirr/appdev-chapters/minimal-javascript.md

 Now, we're ready to revamp the interactions in our UI.
 When someone clicks on a link or submits a form, in many cases we end up redirecting them to the same URL that they were on before; but they wind up at the top of the page, losing their scroll position.
 Annoying!

-Let's see if we can use our new JavaScript skills to improve this experience — with Ajax.
+Let's see if we can use our new JavaScript skills to improve this experience — with a technique called Ajax.
+We're going to:

+ 1. Break the default behavior of links and forms, so when the user clicks on them, they don't go anywhere.
+ 2. Make the GET/PATCH/POST/DELETE request to whatever route that the link or form would have made in the background, using JavaScript.
+ 3. From the action, respond with a bit of jQuery instead of with a `.html.erb` template.
+ 4. The jQuery will run in the user's browser to update it (adding the comment, removing the like, etc).
+ 5. Voilá!
+Ajax!

+Let's get started.